Module Mirage

 val mimic : mimic typ

-val mimic_happy_eyeballs : stackv4v6 impl -> dns_client impl -> happy_eyeballs impl -> mimic impl
+val mimic_happy_eyeballs : stackv4v6 impl -> happy_eyeballs impl -> dns_client impl -> mimic impl

-mimic_happy_eyeballs stackv4v6 dns happy_eyeballs creates a device which initiate a global happy-eyeballs loop.
+mimic_happy_eyeballs stackv4v6 happy_eyeballs dns_client creates a device which initiate a global happy-eyeballs loop.
 By this way, an underlying instance works to initiate a TCP/IP connection from an IP address or a domain-name.

-For the domain-name resolution, we ask the happy-eyeballs instance to resolve the given domain-name via the DNS instance created by dns (which includes several arguments like nameservers used - see generic_dns_client for more informations).
+For the domain-name resolution, we ask the happy-eyeballs instance to resolve the given domain-name via its DNS client.

 The resulting device can be used and re-used to for any clients which need to initiate a connection (like alpn_client or git_tcp).